Derek Jeter: Other appearances

-Jeter has appeared on television as a guest actor in the sitcom Seinfeld in the episode titled, "The Abstinence" and Saturday Night Live, a late-night live television sketch comedy and variety show, in episode 7 during season 27.
+Jeter has appeared on television as a guest actor in the sitcom Seinfeld in the episode titled "The Abstinence", and Saturday Night Live, a late-night live television sketch comedy and variety show, in episode 7 during season 27.
 He had cameo appearances in the comedy films Anger Management and The Other Guys.
 Jeter was the subject of a 2005 segment on the TV news magazine 60 Minutes and a 2014 episode of Finding Your Roots, a Public Broadcasting Service (PBS) television series.
 Jeter also appears as a character in the Broadway play Bronx Bombers.

-Jeter made an appearance alongside Peyton Manning to celebrate Saturday Night Lives 40th Anniversary in February 2015.
+Jeter made an appearance alongside Peyton Manning in the Saturday Night Live 40th Anniversary Special in February 2015.
+In addition, in the sketch "Yankee Wives", (Amy Poehler, Maya Rudolph, Rachel Dratch, Ana Gasteyer) of Yankee players gossip in the stands and welcome a new Yankee wife, Derek Jeter.

-Video games have featured Jeter on their cover, including 2K Sports' MLB 2K5, MLB 2K6, and MLB 2K7, Acclaim Entertainment's All-Star Baseball series of video games, and Gameloft's wireless phone baseball game, Derek Jeter Pro Baseball 2008.
+Video games have featured Jeter on their cover, including 2K Sports' MLB 2K5, MLB 2K6, and MLB 2K7, Acclaim Entertainment's All-Star Baseball series of video games from the 2000 till 2005 edition, and Gameloft's wireless phone baseball game, Derek Jeter Pro Baseball 2008.
 A wax figure immortalizes Jeter at the Madame Tussauds Wax Museum in New York, and a sculpture at the Louisville Slugger Museum & Factory in Louisville, Kentucky.

 The Captain, a documentary miniseries about Jeter's life and career, debuted on ESPN on July 18, 2022.

 During Fox Sports' pregame coverage of Super Bowl LVII, Jeter announced that he would be joining Fox Sports as a studio analyst for MLB on Fox.
+He became part of Fox's lead studio team alongside former teammate Alex Rodriguez and rival David Ortiz, providing analysis during regular-season telecasts and the network's coverage of the MLB postseason, including the League Championship Series and World Series.

 Career highlights

 Honors

 Kalamazoo Central High School inducted Jeter into its athletic hall of fame in 2003 and renamed its baseball field in his honor in 2011.
 In 2015, Jeter was inducted into the New Jersey Hall of Fame.
 The Yankees retired Jeter's uniform number and unveiled a plaque in his honor that was installed at Monument Park in a pregame ceremony on May 14, 2017.

 On January 21, 2020, Jeter was elected to the Baseball Hall of Fame as part of its class of 2020 in his first year of eligibility, only one vote shy of being only the second unanimous selection in Hall of Fame history.
-His 99.7% of the vote was second only to Mariano Rivera (100%), and ahead of Ken Griffey (99.3%) in the history of Hall of Fame voting; since the 2025 ballot, his voteshare has been matched by Ichiro Suzuki.
+His 99.7% of the vote was second only to Mariano Rivera (100%), and ahead of Ken Griffey (99.3%) in the history of Hall of Fame voting; since the 2025 ballot, his vote share has been matched by Ichiro Suzuki.
 He was formally enshrined in a ceremony on September 8, 2021, in Cooperstown, New York.